x00tex/hackTheBox/Boxes/linux/Retired/spider/README.md

 ![](screenshots/port-forward.png)

-There is nothing intresting on wepapp expect the "cookie"
+There is nothing interesting on wepapp expect the "cookie"

 ![](screenshots/game-cookie.png)